Keeping Children Safe in Education

 Find out how Loudmouth can support your work on KCSIE

+The latest version, KCSIE 2024 came out in Septmeer 2024.
 At Loudmouth we want to make sure we are supporting you as much as we can.
-There are so many pressures on staff, so let us help by supporting your requirements in KCSIE 2024.
+There are so many pressures on staff's time so we have done a summary of the key changes.

 1. Promoting Safeguarding Awareness

-· Loudmouth’s Role: Loudmouth’s interactive workshops and resources focus on safeguarding topics like online safety, bullying, and healthy relationships, helping children understand risks and how to protect themselves.
-Their programs often include scenarios that teach children how to identify unsafe situations and report concerns to trusted adults.
+Loudmouth’s Role: Loudmouth’s interactive workshops and resources focus on safeguarding topics like online safety, bullying, and healthy relationships.
+These help children and young people to understand risks and how to protect themselves.
+Our programmes include scenarios that teach children how to identify unsafe situations and report concerns to trusted adults.

 2. Supporting Relationships, Sex, and Health Education (RSHE)

-· Loudmouth’s Role: Loudmouth’s age-appropriate workshops and resources align with RSHE requirements.
-Their programs address issues like exploitation, consent, peer pressure, and healthy relationships, helping schools meet their statutory obligations while engaging students in an accessible way.
+Loudmouth’s Role: Loudmouth’s age-appropriate workshops and resources align with RSHE requirements.
+Our programmes address issues like exploitation, consent, peer pressure, and healthy relationships, helping schools to meet their statutory obligations while engaging students in an accessible way.

 3. Mental Health and Well-being

-· Loudmouth’s Role: Loudmouth’s workshops often include content on emotional well-being, resilience, and coping strategies.
-By addressing mental health through drama and discussion, they help schools create a supportive environment where students feel safe to express their feelings.
+Loudmouth’s Role: Loudmouth’s workshops often include content on emotional well-being, resilience, and coping strategies.
+By addressing mental health through drama and discussion, we help schools to create a supportive environment where students feel safe to express their feelings.

 4. Staff Training and Awareness

-·Loudmouth’s Role: Loudmouth offers training sessions for staff and parents, helping them recognize signs of abuse, exploitation and support children effectively.
+Loudmouth’s Role: Loudmouth offers training sessions for staff, These help teachers and other adults in school to be able to recognise signs of abuse and exploitation and support children effectively.
 This aligns with KCSIE’s emphasis on a whole-school approach to safeguarding.

 5. Engaging Parents and Carers